 The consolidation phase of treatment lasts several months.

 Radiotherapy involves using high doses of controlled radiation to kill cancerous cells.
-There are two main reasons why radiotherapy is usually used to treat AML:
+There are 2 main reasons why radiotherapy is usually used to treat AML:

 - to treat advanced cases that have spread to the nervous system and/or brain, although this is uncommon

 Side effects of radiotherapy can include hair loss, nausea and fatigue.
 The side effects should pass once your course of radiotherapy has been completed.

 Bone marrow and stem cell transplants

 If chemotherapy doesn't work, a possible alternative treatment option is a bone marrow or stem cell transplant.